JavitoRoGo/JavitoRoGo/README.md

 #### Welcome to my GitHub profile.
 I'm an iOS developer from Spain 🇪🇸 based in the Canary Islands.

 - 👀 I’m interested in Swift and SwiftUI for building apps for any Apple platform: iOS, iPadOS, watchOS, macOS and visionOS.
+- 🌱 Self-taught in Swift, SwiftUI... since 2020.
+Stay hungry, stay foolish.
-- 🌱 Student at Swift Fullstack Bootcamp by [Apple Coding Academy](https://acoding.academy).
+- 🌱 Student at Swift Fullstack Bootcamp 2024 by [Apple Coding Academy](https://acoding.academy).
+- 🌱 Student at Vision Developer 2024 by [Apple Coding Academy](https://acoding.academy).
-- 🤝 I'm currently looking for native iOS projects to collaborate.
+- 🤝 I'm currently looking for native iOS projects to collaborate on.

 If you want to get in touch: